Online Biology Degrees

 University of California, Berkeley Extension

 This online advanced biosciences certificate is designed for working professionals seeking to upgrade their skills.
-Open to applicants with a bachelor’s degree in science or engineering (or another degree plus qualifying coursework), this 10-unit program requires one course (current topics in biosciences) and offers elective courses such as biochemistry, the biology of human cancer, developmental biology, endocrinology, genetics, genomic medicine, hematology, human nutrition, immunology, and the introduction to biostatistics, among many other choices.
+Open to applicants with a bachelor’s degree in science or engineering (or another degree plus qualifying coursework), this ten-unit program requires one course (current topics in biosciences) and offers elective courses such as biochemistry, the biology of human cancer, developmental biology, endocrinology, genetics, genomic medicine, hematology, human nutrition, immunology, and the introduction to biostatistics, among many other choices.

 • Location: Berkeley, California